gopine/diary/2024/May/May 31 (Friday).md

 It seems like a good solution for simple use cases.

 Troubleshooting a memory leak in one of our older React components.

+Started planning for next week's sprint and assigning tasks.